python-ldap/python-ldap/Doc/reference/ldap.rst

    This synchronous method implements the LDAP "Who Am I?" extended operation.

-   It is useful for finding out to find out which identity is assumed by the LDAP server after a SASL bind.
+   It is useful for finding out which identity is assumed by the LDAP server after a SASL bind.

    .. seealso::